-After years of practicing family law in Chicago, Illinois, I’ve come to find that remarrying the same person is far more common than you’d think.
-Divorcing that same person a second time is also common.
+After years of practicing family law in Chicago, Illinois, I’ve found that remarrying the same person is pretty common.
+However, divorcing that same person a second time is also common.

-But what usually happens is that non-marital property becomes “commingled,” or combined with marital property and becomes entirely marital.
+But what usually happens is that non-marital property from the first marriage becomes “comingled,” or combined with marital property and becomes entirely marital.
 This usually happens via purchasing new property together with non-marital funds.
 750 ILCS 5/503(c)(2) states that “If marital and non-marital property are commingled into a newly acquired property resulting in a loss of identity of the contributing estates, the commingled property shall be deemed transmuted to marital property.”

 Contact my Chicago law office today to learn more about what to do in your second divorce.